 1389. doloó

-doloó: to ensnare, fig. to adulterate
+doloó: To deceive, to ensnare, to corrupt

-Original Word: δολόω
+Original Word: δολοό

 Part of Speech: Verb